- Sore throat

 - The nasal spray-type flu vaccine is not approved for pregnant women.

 - Redness or tenderness where the shot was given

 - Muscle aches

-- Testing is not necessary for most people, and health care providers should not wait for results of testing before treating pregnant women.
+- Testing is not needed for most people.
+Health care providers should not wait for results of testing before treating pregnant women.

-- It’s best to start antiviral medications within the first 48 hours of developing symptoms, but they can also be used after this time period.
-Oseltamivir (Tamiflu) 75-mg capsule twice per day for 5 days is the recommended first choice antiviral.
+- It is best to start antiviral medications within the first 48 hours of developing symptoms, but antivirals can also be used after this time period.
+A 75-mg capsule of oseltamivir (Tamiflu) twice per day for 5 days is the recommended first choice antiviral.

 - In past flu outbreaks, pregnant women who were otherwise healthy were more likely than those who were not pregnant to become very sick or even die.

 - This does not mean that all pregnant women will have a severe infection, but it is hard to predict who will become very ill.
 Women who become more ill with the flu will have mild symptoms at first.

 - Pregnant women can become very sick very fast, even if the symptoms are not bad at first.